japila-books/spark-sql-internals/docs/spark-sql-properties.md

 It's better to over estimate it, then the partitions with small files will be faster than partitions with bigger files (which is scheduled first).

-Use link:spark-sql-SQLConf.adoc#filesOpenCostInBytes[SQLConf.filesOpenCostInBytes] method to access the current value.
+Use [SQLConf.filesOpenCostInBytes](SQLConf.md#filesOpenCostInBytes) method to access the current value.

 | [[spark.sql.files.maxRecordsPerFile]] *spark.sql.files.maxRecordsPerFile*